 The Project involves the development of an open cut coal mine in an existing mining precinct for export of coal products.
+Products would include metallurgical coal for the steel industry and thermal coal for energy production.
 The Project would include construction and operation of a mine infrastructure area, including a Coal Handling and Preparation Plant (CHPP), train load-out facility and rail spur, which would be used for the handling, processing and transport of coal.
 An infrastructure corridor would also form part of the Project, including a raw water supply pipeline connecting to the Eungella pipeline network, an electricity transmission line and a mine access road (Figure 2).

-The Project is forecast to extract approximately 15 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal, with a forecast peak extraction of up to 17 Mtpa, for approximately 30 years.
+The Project is forecast to extract approximately 15 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal, with a forecast peak extraction of up to 17 Mtpa, for approximately 28 years.
 The coal resource would be mined by open cut mining methods, with product coal to be transported by rail to port for export.